Roger Corman: 1950–1959: Early film career

 Corman was to make The Devil on Horseback by Charles B. Griffith about the Brownsville Raid, but it was too expensive.
 The Woolner Brothers, Louisiana drive-in owners, financed Corman's Swamp Women (1956), a girls-on-the-lam saga.
 He returned to ARC for two Westerns, The Oklahoma Woman (1956) and Gunslinger (1956) (with Ireland); Gunslinger was co-written by Griffith, who became a crucial collaborator with Corman over the next five years.
-He bought a script from Curtis Harrington, The Girl from Beneath the Sea.
-Harrington made it for Corman years later as Night Tide (1961).
+He bought a script from Curtis Harrington, The Girl from Beneath the Sea, which Harrington made for Corman years later, as Night Tide (1961).

 Beverly Garland, one of Corman's early regular stock players, recalled working with him:

 Roger made us work hard and long, I remember that!
 He was always fascinating to me, a fascinating man – and a good businessman!
 He had such incredible energy, it was tremendous – he was a dynamo to be around.
 I always knew he was going to be a huge success because there was no stopping him.
 He just made up his mind that he was going to be a success and that was it.

 Drive-in advertisement from 1957 for the double feature, Attack of the Crab Monsters and Not of This Earth.
 Corman films were popular on the drive-in circuit, and generally marketed towards a teenage audience.

 ARC changed its name to American International Pictures.
 Corman was established as their leading filmmaker.
 They financed Corman's next film as director, the science-fiction story It Conquered the World (1956).
-Co-written by Griffith, it was a follow-up to The Day the World Ended.
-It was a big hit.
+Co-written by Griffith, it was a follow-up to The Day the World Ended and became a big hit.

 He optioned a TV play, The Stake, and hoped to get Dana Andrews to star.
 It was never made.
 Instead, Walter Mirisch of Allied Artists hired Corman to make The Undead (1957), inspired by The Search for Bridey Murphy.
 Griffith wrote the script.
-In June, Corman made a science-fiction film for Allied Artists, Not of this Earth (1957), written by Griffith.
+In June, Corman made a science-fiction film for Allied Artists, Not of this Earth (1957), also written by Griffith.
 In August 1956, AIP (American International Pictures) financed a Corman heist movie shot in Hawaii, Naked Paradise (1957), co-written by Griffith.
-Corman shot it back-to-back with a movie made with his own money, She Gods of Shark Reef (1958).
+Corman shot it back-to-back with a movie made using his own money, She Gods of Shark Reef (1958).
 Corman wound up selling the movie to AIP.
-Corman and Griffith reunited in Attack of the Crab Monsters (1957) for Allied, which wound up being one of his most successful early films.
+Corman and Griffith reunited in Attack of the Crab Monsters (1957) for Allied, which became one of his most successful early films.